lorenz10/linux-terminal/README.md

 `cd` alone leads to the current user' home directory.

-`cd ..` alone leads to the previouse level of directories.
+`cd ..` leads to the parent directory.
 For example `cd ../../data` bring us two levels back in the tree and opens the directory named "data".

+`cd -` leads to the previous working directory.

 When tiping a directory name, if we press the `Tab` button the terminal will automatically complete its name, given that a direcotry starting with such characters exists and there is only one candidate.